 Respondents were asked to report on the types of substance use prevention happening in their community and were provided with the same response options as the above question.
 Respondents could report more than one type of substance use prevention happening in their community.
 Almost all respondents (132 of 140) reported more than one type of substance use prevention effort happening in their community.
-Exhibit 68 illustrates the number of individuals who reported each type of prevention effort happening in their community.
-The most common type of prevention that respondents reported was happening in their community was providing information, followed by enhancing skills and providing support.
+Exhibit 68 illustrates the number of individuals who reported each type of prevention effort happening in their community was providing information, followed by enhancing skills and providing support.
 These types of efforts were reported by a very high percentage of respondents.